bevyengine/bevy/CONTRIBUTING.md

 * How controversial are the design decisions
 * How complex is the implementation

-Each issue and pull request [label](https://github.com/bevyengine/bevy/labels) has a prefix denoting its category:
+Each [label](https://github.com/bevyengine/bevy/labels) has a prefix denoting its category:

-* A: Area
+* A: Area (e.g. A-Animation, A-ECS, A-Rendering)
-* C: Category
+* C: Category (e.g. C-Breaking-Change, C-Code-Quality, C-Docs)
-* D: Difficulty
+* D: Difficulty (e.g. D-Complex, D-Good-First-Issue)
-* O: Operating system
+* O: Operating system (e.g. O-Linux, O-Web, O-Windows)
-* P: Priority
+* P: Priority (e.g. e.g. P-Critical, P-High)
-* S: Status
+* S: Status (e.g. S-Blocked, S-Controversial, S-Needs-Design)

 PRs with non-trivial design decisions are given the [`S-Controversial`] label.
 This indicates that the PR needs more thorough design review or an [RFC](https://github.com/bevyengine/rfcs), if complex enough.